polterguy/polterguy.github.io/csharp/index.md

 You can have a look at how the _"magic.io"_ project(s) are wired together.
 The important parts here is inside of _"magic.io.services/init/"_, where you will find a _"ConfigureServices.cs"_ file.
 This file adds up which services you want to use as implementations for whichever service interfaces you have created.
-Basically,it configures your `IServiceCollection`, making the .Net IoC DI container know which implementation class to use for whatever interface you need.
+Basically, it configures your `IServiceCollection`, making the .Net IoC DI container know which implementation class to use for whatever interface you need.